a special report

 Hmm.
 Is that Bettis' face mask being gripped, there?
 Never mind, moving along...

 Yeah, I know.
 The angles suck.
-I can't honestly say whether or not this is a touchdown.
+If you have better photos, send them in.
+From these, I can't honestly say whether or not this is a touchdown.
 Fortunately for me, the burden of proof is on those who shriek that this is a blown call.
 Pony up your evidence or shut up.
 One thing's for sure: either way, it was a question of centimeters, not inches, and it was only third down besides.

 Hasselbeck's low block